yzyii/luashitacast/New-User.md

 ## Example Gear

 The luas have been filled out with BiS gear for CoP era.
-(This is a Work In Progress.)

 The restrictions and assumptions made while doing so are as follows: